National Intelligence Organization: Malaysia

 A Turkish teacher in Malaysia was abducted in 2016 from Kuala Lumpur over alleged links to the Gülen movement.
 According to reports he has been subjected to beating, torture, death threats and staged executions during his pretrial detention in Ankara.

 In August 2019, MIT arrested the Malaysia chief of the FETÖ in an operation and brought him back to Turkey.
 The person was wanted by Turkey on charges of being involved in the activities of terrorist organization in multiple countries.

 Mongolia

 In July 2018, a Turkish teacher with links to the Gulenist movement was allegedly kidnapped in the Mongolian capital and taken to the city's airport.
-He has been released after authorities temporarily grounded the airplane which was operated by the Turkish Air Force.
+He was released after authorities temporarily grounded the airplane, which was operated by the Turkish Air Force.

 Myanmar

 Turkish judicial documents revealed that Turkish nationals at Myanmar, who were Gülen supporters, were spied.

 Pakistan

 In September 2017, in a joint operation of MIT, ISI and Punjab Police, A prominent Turkish teacher and his family were arrested and brought to Turkey.
 He was vice president of FETÖ-affiliated educational foundation operating in Pakistan.